JoostKruis/CIRM/README.md

 # Conditional Ising Response Model

+This repository contains the R code to run all examples mentioned in the paper: Kruis, et al. (submitted) - The physics of (ir)rational choice.

+A pre-print of the paper is available at:

 ## Run examples
-This repository contains the R code to run all examples mentioned in the paper:
-Kruis, et al. (submitted) - The physics of (ir)rational choice.
-A pre-print of the paper is available at:

-To run these examples:
+To run the examples:
 1. download both the functions.R and examples.R files
 2. open the examples.R files
 3. set the working directory to the location of the functions.R file